 0

-Abbreviations: AE, adverse event; COVID-19, coronavirus disease 2019; EMN, Stichting European Myeloma Network; IgG, immunoglobulin; IVIG, intravenous immunoglobulin; NCI-CTCAE, National Cancer Institute Common Terminology Criteria for Adverse Events; PCP, Pneumocystis carinii pneumonia; PJP, Pneumocystis jirovecii pneumonia; Q4W, once every 4 weeks; QW, weekly; SRI, safety run-in; Tec, TECVAYLI; Tec-Len, TECVAYLI + lenalidomide; URTI, upper respiratory tract infection.
+Abbreviations: AE, adverse event; COVID-19, coronavirus disease 2019; EMN, Stichting European Myeloma Network; IgG, immunoglobulin G; IVIG, intravenous immunoglobulin; NCI-CTCAE, National Cancer Institute Common Terminology Criteria for Adverse Events; PCP, Pneumocystis carinii pneumonia; PJP, Pneumocystis jirovecii pneumonia; Q4W, once every 4 weeks; QW, weekly; SRI, safety run-in; Tec, TECVAYLI; Tec-Len, TECVAYLI + lenalidomide; URTI, upper respiratory tract infection.

 Note: Clinical data cutoff date of September 9, 2024.